EbookFoundation/thoth-wiki/National-Library-of-Sweden.md

 [Kungliga biblioteket](https://www.kb.se/) (KB) is the National Library of Sweden.
-KB has made all its bibliographic data available as Linked Open Data via Bibframe 2.0.
+KB has made all its bibliographic data available as Linked Open Data via [[BIBFRAME 2.0]].

 Access to the National Library of Sweden's bibliographic datasets is facilitated through a variety of open standards including
 * **OAI-PMH**, with supported metadata formats Dublin Core, MODS, and Swepub MODS format specification v.
 3.0, base URL is http://api.libris.kb.se/swepub/oaipmh/SWEPUB